Last-mile Delivery Industry • Nigeria • 2026

 Nigeria freight & logistics market size (2026 estimate; Mordor Intelligence).

-1. E-commerce Growth & Market Demand
+1. E-commerce Growth & The Maturing Nigerian Market

 E-commerce revenue outlook (Nigeria) • 2024 → 2029 (projection)